 Easy explanations and user-friendly interface

-Prioritize tools that have easy-to-understand explanations and give you a clear understanding of aurora forecasts.
+Prioritize tools that have easy-to-understand explanations and give you a clear understanding of the forecasts.

 Location-based alerts and notifications

-Aurora alerts and notifications are also important comparisons as features.
-Look for tools that give you location-based notifications which take into the calculation of weather forecast, clouds, astronomy, and solar activity at your location, not on a global scale.
+Aurora alerts and notifications is a very important feature.
+Look for apps that give you location-based notifications which take into the calculation of weather forecast, clouds, astronomy, and solar activity at your location, not on a global scale.

 Ease of use and ad-free experience